 In order to achieve financial freedom, you can’t be deep in debt.
 It may be difficult to get completely out of debt, but you can make concentrated efforts to improve your situation.
 The key is to look at your finances as a whole and identify what areas need the most attention.

 Spend less than you earn

 This financial planning advice may sound simple, but it’s often easier said than done.
 Spending less money than you earn takes discipline and a full understanding of what you make and spend each month.
 If you need help managing your income and expenditures, a monthly budget could be the answer.

 The first step is to find a budgeting style that works for you.
 People have different incomes and spending habits, so it’s important to understand your options and choose the best style for you.
-When you’re ready to get started, use these 5 tips to sticking to a budget to keep your spending in check.
+When you’re ready to get started, use our budget calculator to keep your spending in check.

 Save money regardless of income

 There are many ways to make your savings grow, even if you have a low income.
 A reverse budget, for example, is when you deposit money into your savings and retirement accounts before paying other monthly expenses.
 By satisfying these accounts first, you can pay your monthly bills with the peace of mind that your savings obligations have already been met.